 Iowa is also an agricultural leader, responsible for the safe production of food both in the U.S. and around the globe.
 Reliable estimates indicate that 75 percent of the agricultural workers in the United States are immigrants — most of which are not authorized to work.
 The main reason is that the current system does not allow for non-seasonal temporary labor.

+This restriction also hampers processing and service industries, which often cannot find reliable workers because of the preference for — and accessibility of — post-secondary education.
 But a robust economy is only one measure of success.
 Surveys of students and young professionals show that quality of life, including diverse cultural, food and entertainment options, are important to their decisions about where to live and raise a family.

 Immigrants — including German, Italian, Dutch, Danish, Swedish, Norwegian, Mexican and Laotian — are Iowa’s cultural heritage.
 Immigrants — including Burmese, Iraqi, Sudanese, Bosnian, Vietnamese, Indian, Pakistani, Guatemalan, Nicaraguan, Liberian and many others — are our cultural future.